 We have been asked in the past if there is something similar to what we offer inside the Speaking Latino Spanish Teachers Community for elementary students.
 We reached out to elementary Spanish teachers in our Facebook group and these were their recommendations: 1.
-Rockalingua Rockalingua is an online resource to help children and beginners learn […]
+Real Language Right Away – For lower, middle, and upper elementary classes […]

 I’m Quarantined!
 Sub-plans Ideas for Spanish Teachers